clthorn/TailMe/README.md

 # TailMeApp - Sports Picks Subscription Platform

 TailMeApp is a platform where sports handicappers (creators) can publish their picks, and users can subscribe to see those picks.
-The application integrates with The Odds API to provide up-to-date odds for various sports events.
+The application integrates with The Odds API to provide up-to-date odds for NFL, NBA, MLB, CFB ( could add more in future ).

 I wanted to build this app because I thought it would be a good way for people to find and follow sports handicappers.
 Also, I wanted there to be some transparency where a creator can't delete picks after the result to prop up winning percentage.